-What is “normal” growth?
+What is healthy or normal growth?

 What other symptoms might I see if my cat isn’t growing?

 Second, if your cat has not been wormed recently, make sure that they get treatment for worms and other parasites.
-Don’t buy this off the internet!
+Don’t buy such products off the internet!
 Instead, call your vet to get a veterinary-approved product.
 Kittens should usually be wormed every 2-4 weeks, depending on their age, whilst adult cats are usually wormed every 1-6 months, depending on their lifestyle.
 Whilst worms rarely cause symptoms in adult cats, they can overwhelm the tiny intestines of kittens and cause malnutrition.